SYNYC/Metis-Classification-Project/project_propsal.md

 ## MVP Goal:

-✨Ａ histogram to show the relationship between Interest Rate and Loan Status(repay or default)✨
+✨Ａ histogram to show the relationship between Interest Rate and Loan Status (repay or default)✨

-✨Ａ data visualization chart from Tableau to see which states have more borrowers default on loan.✨
+✨Ａ map from Tableau showing which states have more borrowers who default on their loans.✨